-- Explore and encourage different housing types that are suitable to aging in place, including smaller multi-unit residential and townhomes and supportive housing for seniors. - Encourage and create zoning provisions for fee-simple rowhouses. - j.
+- Explore and encourage different housing types that are suitable to aging in place, including smaller multi-unit residential and townhomes and supportive housing for seniors. - i.
+Encourage and create zoning provisions for fee-simple rowhouses. - j.
 Preserve and maintain older housing available in neighbourhoods. - k.
 Investigate use of minimum densities and/or maximum lot sizes in the zoning bylaw to ensure effective use is made of scarce land within the UCB. - Investigate use of zoning requirements fixing limits to buildable area and floor area ratios to prevent creation of excessively large houses that are out of keeping with local character and reflective of unsustainable highconsumption lifestyles. - m.
 Encourage and incentivize water and energy efficient construction, including retrofits to existing housing. - n.
 Establish policy to encourage legalization and authorization of previously unapproved secondary suites. - o.
 Permit secondary suites in all single family and rural residential zones. - p.
 Encourage housing solutions to support agriculture. - q.
 Consider ways to streamline development approval processes for projects that align with the Municipality's affordable housing and environmental policies.

-5.1.3 Where appropriate, the Municipality will ask developers and landowners to:
+5.1.3 Where appropriate, the Municipality 5.1.4 The Municipality will work with will ask developers and others to: landowners to: